By Owen Arthur

 With England far from settled at the back, opportunity potentially knocks for Mings, in the months ahead.

-With England almost certain to qualify and priced as second favourites at 9/2 to win Euro 2020 by Betway, Mings will hope to now be representing Villa in the tournament itself.
+With England almost certain to qualify and priced as second favourites at 9/2 to win Euro 2020, Mings will hope to now be representing Villa in the tournament itself.

 Rich England History